 Type of black tea to use

-I specifically use black CTC or crush, tear, curl tea which are small granules.
+I specifically use CTC black tea.
+CTC stands for crush, tear, curl tea which are small granules.
 Black CTC tea is a stronger tea which will really infuse into the cookie.
-The brand I prefer is Red Label which I also use to make chai at home.
-If you do not have access to this brand, you can empty black tea bags which often contain CTC tea.
+You can learn more here about brands of CTC I recommend and substitutes if you can't find this variety.

 However if you are caffeine sensitive, you can substitute decaffeinated black tea into the recipe.
 Alternatively, you can leave the tea granules out completely.
 You won't get the same complexity but you will still get a cookie with all those warm spices from the chai masala.